BlackBerry closes acquisition of Germany's Secusmart

-TORONTO, Dec 19 (Reuters) - BlackBerry Ltd said Friday it has completed its acquisition of Secusmart, a privately held firm that specializes in voice and data encryption.
+TORONTO (Reuters) - BlackBerry Ltd (BBRY.O) (BB.TO) said Friday it has completed its acquisition of Secusmart, a privately held firm that specializes in voice and data encryption.

 Waterloo, Ontario-based BlackBerry agreed to buy the German maker of encryption and anti-eavesdropping services in July, in a move to burnish its credentials with highly security-conscious clients like government agencies.
 The terms of the deal were not disclosed.